arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 **Serial Audio Interface (SAI)** is a versatile protocol for transmitting audio data between digital components.
 Unlike the fixed I2S standard, SAI supports multiple audio data formats and configurations.
 The carrier works with the following data lines:

-- **D0**: This serves as the primary data line, transmitting or receiving audio data.
+- **D0**: This is the primary data line, transmitting or receiving audio data.
 - **CK (BCLK)**: The Bit Clock, governing the rate of individual audio data bit transmission or reception.
 - **FS**: Frame Sync, marking the boundary of audio frames, often differentiating channels in stereo audio.

-SAI protocol can operate both synchronously and asynchronously, adjusting to various audio system needs.
+SAI protocol can operate synchronously and asynchronously, adjusting to various audio system needs.
 Due to its adaptability, SAI suits complex audio tasks, systems with multi-channel requirements, and specific audio formats.

 In essence, SAI offers greater flexibility than I2S, catering to a broader range of audio system configurations.